hui444/hui444/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning NextJS, Python and SASS/SCSS
-- 🥅 2021 Goals: Gain new knowledge of different technologies
 - 🥅 2022 Goals: Contribute to Open Source Projects

 ### Connect with me: